Pfizer/BioNTech vaccine appears effective against mutation in new coronavirus variants -study

 "So we've now tested 16 different mutations, and none of them have really had any significant impact.
 That's the good news," he said.
 "That doesn't mean that the 17th won't."

-Dormitzer noted another mutation found in the South African variant, called the E484K mutation, is also concerning.
+Dormitzer said another mutation found in the South African variant, called the E484K mutation, was also concerning.

-The researchers plan to run similar tests to see if the vaccine is effective against other mutations found in the UK and South African variants and hope to have more data within weeks.
+The researchers plan to run similar tests to establish whether the vaccine is effective against other mutations found in the British and South African variants and hope to have more data within weeks.

-Scientists have expressed concern that vaccines being rolled out may not be able to protect against the new variants, particularly the one that emerged in South Africa.
+The variants are said by scientists to be more transmissible than previously dominant ones, but they are not thought to cause more serious illness.

-Simon Clarke, an associate professor in cellular microbiology at the University of Reading, said this week that while both variants had some new features in common, the one found in South Africa "has a number additional mutations" that included more extensive alterations to the spike protein.
+Scientists said the results of the study would help calm concerns that people will not be protected by vaccines being given to millions of people around the world in the fight against the pandemic, which has killed more than 1.8 million people and roiled economies.

 The Pfizer/BioNTech vaccine and the one from Moderna Inc MRNA.O, which use synthetic messenger RNA technology, can be quickly tweaked to address new mutations of a virus if necessary.
 Scientists have suggested the changes could be made in as little as six weeks.